tehryn/IPK/readme.md

 write error message on stderr.

 ###SIGINT and SIGTERM
-Since server running in infinite loop, *ftrestd* is able to detect SIGTERM and SIGINT signal and prevent memory leaks.
+Since server is running in the infinite loop, *ftrestd* is able to detect SIGTERM and SIGINT signal and prevent memory leaks.

 ##AUTHOR